Being vegan gets so much easier

 You can expect balanced, wholesome, fresh and pure taste explosions – without any refined sugar!
 Plus, the food will keep you full for a long time as it is loaded with good fats and fiber.
 Everything is as seasonal and regional as possible and a lot of organic quality.
 If there’s no beet, there’s no beet.
 Here, nobody would think that vegans would have to abdicate anything.
 My absolute recommendation: the coconut banana pancakes – divine!
 If you want to enjoy it on the go: Everything will be packed in recycled paper or biodegradable corn starch!

-In the middle of Munich’s art area between the art galleries, museums and universities there is another project of the heart: the Veganista.
+In the middle of Munich’s art area between the art galleries, museums, and universities there is another project of the heart: the Veganista.
 That is why you will usually find the owner Rahel herself in her small, but all the more loving boutique directly at the Pinakotheken.
-Here vegan, fair, ecologically manufactured clothes, shoes and accessories are waiting to be discovered by you – and have been since 2012!
-So it combines pretty much all of my filter functions when choosing to clothe, which is a logical consequence are somehow conditional.
+Here vegan, fair, ecologically manufactured clothes, shoes, and accessories are waiting to be discovered by you – and have been since 2012!
+So it combines pretty much all of my filter functions when choosing to clothe, which is a logical consequence and somehow conditional.

 Personality is very important to Rahel: That’s why she prefers having no online-shop because she is happy when she can get to know her customers.
 So she managed to bring a neighborly, personal atmosphere to the store and shows you that ecological and vegan fair fashion can look incredibly good.
 Among other things, you will find hand-picked parts from Armedangels, Good Guys Don’t Wear Leather, Noani, and Peopletree.